 The Company's success in securing work is also reflected in the value of Backlog, which is the total value of all contracts awarded to the Company, less the total value of work completed on these contracts as of the date of the reporting period.
 This includes all contracts that have been awarded to the Company whether the work has commenced or will commence.
 The following table shows the Company's Backlog at the end of the comparative years.

-With the acquisition of O'Connell combined with securements in 2011, the Company is carrying forward a record fiscal year-end amount of Backlog into 2012 and beyond.
+Backlog March 31, March 31, December 31,

-Backlog (thousands of dollars) 2011 2010 Backlog \$ 1,235,600 \$ 1,229,600
+(thousands of dollars) 2012 2011 2011

+Backlog \$ 1,165,900 \$ 1,071,400 \$ 1,235,600

 Once the Company has secured a potentially profitable contract, the profitability of that contract, measured by the gross profit percentage is primarily a function of management's ability to control the costs associated with that contract.
-The following table shows the gross margin percentage realized by the Company in the comparative years.
+The following table shows the gross margin percentage realized by the Company in the comparative periods.